Brianconn71/fit-as-a-fiddle/TESTING.md

     * To fix the styling and coloring issues I had to use !important to override the bootstrap elements in certain places.
 To stop the filename from veering offscreen and turning my site unresponsive on mobile I added the text-break class to the paragraph element that held the filename.

+* Migrations files - lines too long

+    * In testing my python code in Gitpod I used the below command.
+        ``` python3 -m flake8 ```

+    * Issues were found regarding line length of python code in the migrations folder, I was unsure about whether or not this code should be validated and fixed.
+I asked in the #full-stack-frameworks-channel on Slack about what the best course of action would be.
+I was informed by Gaff the Channel Lead that as I did not write this code myself that I should not make any changes to the migrations files in question.
+So I heeded his advice and did not make the changes.

 ## User Story Testing